clairemerot/physalia_adaptation_course/05_day5/readme.md

 And you can do the same for the outliers from baypass, or the outliers of divergence on chr4 or chr5... (if you are late skip)

 ### on the server (quit R with the command q() or quit() )
-If you did the bedfiles in Rstudio, Please copy back your formatted outliers and snp bedfiles into the 05_day5/05_bed folder on the server.
+If you did the bed files in Rstudio, please copy back your formatted outliers and SNP bed files into the 05_day5/05_bed folder on the server.
 We will now run bedtools.
 The command intersect will look for overlap between the file givne with -a, and the file given with -b, the argument -wb will print the information coming from the annotation file (gene names, gene ontology, uniprot ID, etc) the command ">" redirect the output in the file of your choice